wcook1/Lab_7/README.md

 ## Introduction

 The purpose of this lab is to familiarize you with the UR3 robot and the tools we have for making it do useful and/or interesting things.
 Additionally, you will cause the end point of the robot arm to move in both a square and circle in a vertical plane and in a horizontal plane.
+The Horizontal Plane is the plane perpendicular to Z-Axis and the Vertical plane is the plane perpendicular to either X or Y axes.
 Next, you will cause the end point of the arm to move in the largest possible square that is not in the horizontal plane.
 Finally, you will move the end point of the arm through this largest square as quickly as possible.

 **NOTE**: Throughout the course you will **first** create a successful simulation of the desired arm movement in Gazebo.
 Only after getting this simulation approved by the lab staff will you implement it on the actual arm.
 This is a very important safety measure.